maixnor/wu-quartz/content/Inequality.md

 	- higher development -> higher life expectancy
 	- income is pointless -> money cannot be eaten
 		- income can only pay for healthcare etc
-- #todo get image of tube system with life exptancy
+- #todo get image of tube system with life expectancy
 ### Linked Social Aspects
 - #todo get diagram of inequality vs health and social problems
 	- correlation between inequality and social health